Call toll-free 1-800-375-5283 or 1-800-767-1833 (TDD for the deaf or hard of hearing)

 For employment-based immigration EB-5 inquiries

-Speak with USCIS spokesperson regarding media inquiries
+Speak with a USCIS spokesperson regarding media inquiries

 Email for general immigration inquiries